hassio-addons/addon-ide/README.md

 Add one or more shell commands to the list, and they will be executed every single time this add-on starts.

+### Option: `leave_front_door_open`

+Adding this option to the add-on configuration allows you to disable authentication on the IDE by setting it to `true`.

+**Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
+USE AT YOUR OWN RISK!_

 ## Embedding into Home Assistant

 It is possible to embed the IDE directly into Home Assistant, allowing